johnathanetchart/plannerAPI/README.md

 offset //default value 0
 }

-    returns in the form of:
+returns in the form:
 [
 {
 id,
 date,
 user_id,
 name
 },
 ...
 ]

+GET
+/phases
+Returns all phases for all users. optional query parameters are:
+{
+limit, //default value 100
+offset //default value 0
+}

+Returns in the form:
+[
+{
+id,
+date,
+user_id,
+name
+},
+...
+]

 POST
 /phases/:username
-creates a new phase for username optional body parameters are:
+Creates a new phase for username.
+Body parameter with newPhase in the form:
 {
+newPhase: {
-date, //defaults to current time
+date, //OPTIONAL - defaults to current time name, //REQUIRED
 }
+}

-    returns in the form of:
+returns in the form:
 {
 id, //phase's id
 date,
 user_id,
-        name
+name,
 }

 PUT
-/phases/:phaseId
+/phases
-updates the phase row in the database for the supplied phase id with req.body in the form:
+Updates the phases table row in the database for the supplied phase with req.body in the form:
 {
-newName, //OPTIONAL - new name newDate //OPTIONAL - new date //will count as success with no change if improper format }
+updatedPhase: {
+id,
+date,
+user_id,
+name,
+}
+}
-if newName or newDate are not present in body, it will return "No changed requested." returns updated phase on success
+returns updated phase on success in the form:
 {
 id,
+date,
+user_id,
 name,
-date
 }

 ### /mesocycles